 Milk bath recipes are some of the quickest, easiest homemade bath products

-you can make, and they're also some of the most healing and soothing.
+you can make, and they're also some of the most restorative and soothing.

 When you add in the soul soothing, nerve relaxing benefits of essential